TheArturthur/CoppermindScraper/Cosmere/Bridge Four.md

 \-Kaladin to Teft on the marching off for the Battle of the Tower[6]

 Kaladin, still unaware of his latent powers as a [[Windrunner\|Windrunner]], managed to survive the bridge runs even after several weeks, and eventually decided to protect other members of Bridge Four and become their bridgeleader.
 Using both his medical and military knowledge, he quickly turned the crew around.
 His efforts in building morale and instilling discipline led to better organization.
 He found ways to treat wounded crew members, saving many lives.
 Soon enough Bridge Four was having the fewest casualties among the bridge crews.
 However due to Kaladin's selfish tactics in one particular battle, every other bridge crew suffered heavy casualties and the battle was lost due to Kaladin instructing his bridgemen to use their bridge as a shield.
 The other bridges were shot at more by the Parshendi.
 Kaladin's bridge was one of the only ones that made it to the chasm.
-Kaladin was punished but Bridge Four remained by his side even upon his near death.
+Kaladin was punished by being left outside in the [[Highstorm\|Highstorm]], but Bridge Four remained by his side even upon his near death.
+During this time, they were sometimes refered to as the Order of Bone.

 ### Escape Plan and Freedom
   Training with Kaladin in the chasms